sylvia-ymlin/CUDA-Kernel-Optimization/README.md

 ## Key Learnings

+These are not hypotheses—they are conclusions supported by measurement.

-1. **Memory-bound kernels (elementwise, reduction, transpose):**
+1. **Memory-bound kernels hit the DRAM wall.**
-   - Optimize for bandwidth: coalescing, vectorization, cache utilization
-   - Once at >75% bandwidth, diminishing returns
-   - Further gains require algorithmic changes (fusion, compression)
+   - Elementwise, reduction, and transpose are all limited by the same ceiling: 320 GB/s DRAM bandwidth.
+   - Once a kernel reaches 75-90% of this ceiling, no amount of thread tuning or unrolling will help.
+   - The only path forward is algorithmic: kernel fusion, compression, or moving to faster memory (L2, shared).

-2. **Compute-bound kernels (SGEMM):**
+2. **Compute-bound kernels demand register reuse.**
-   - Optimize for arithmetic intensity: tiling, register blocking
-   - Occupancy vs ILP tradeoff is real
-   - Next level requires tensor cores or mixed precision
+   - SGEMM performance is determined by arithmetic intensity—how many FLOPs per byte loaded.
+   - Tiling to registers (not just shared memory) is the critical optimization; it increased throughput 2.7x from v5 to v6.
+   - The occupancy-vs-ILP tradeoff is real: fewer threads with more registers per thread outperforms high occupancy with register spilling.

-3. **Universal patterns that work:**
+3. **Four patterns dominate GPU optimization:**
-   - float4 vectorization for 4x fewer memory transactions
+   - **float4 vectorization:** 4x fewer memory transactions, 4x better bandwidth utilization
-   - Warp shuffle for intra-warp communication (no shared memory)
+   - **Warp shuffle:** Eliminates shared memory for intra-warp communication
-   - Shared memory tiling for inter-warp data reuse
-   - Double buffering to hide latency
+   - **Shared memory tiling:** Converts strided global access to coalesced access
+   - **Double buffering:** Overlaps memory loads with compute, hiding latency

-4. **Edge cases:**
+4. **Edge cases are predictable:**
-   - Kernel launch overhead dominates for <10K elements
+   - Kernel launch overhead (~2μs) dominates for <10K elements—batch or use CPU
-   - L2 cache causes artificially high bandwidth for <1M elements
+   - L2 cache (4MB) causes artificially high bandwidth for working sets <1M elements
-   - Non-power-of-two dimensions: ~1% overhead for transpose, ~22% for SGEMM
+   - Non-power-of-two dimensions cost ~1% for transpose (proper bounds checking), ~22% for SGEMM (tile waste)

 ---